REW-sploit/REW-sploit/README.md

 wininet.dll
 ```

 in the `Speakeasy` folder `winenv/decoys/amd64` and/or `winenv/decoys/x86` (see [Speakeasy](https://github.com/fireeye/speakeasy#readme) README for details).
-If you don't need them, don't leave the DLLs there, since they slow down the emulation.
+If you don't need them, don't leave the DLLs there, in other case they can slow down emulation.